When to start toilet training

 Support with toilet training

-You may want to reach out to PlunketLine, your Plunket nurse or other Well Child provider, or your doctor if your child:
+You may want to reach out to PlunketLine, your Plunket nurse or other Well Child provider, or your doctor if:

 - toilet training doesn’t appear to be working despite multiple calm attempts.